-I’m talking about sending nude photos to someone who wants them – not casually opening up a message to find a dick or a pair of naked legs spread open.
+I’m talking about sending nude photos to someone who wants them.
 And I’m referring to adults of consenting age.

 The first topless photos I sent were taken on a digital camera – the kind your parents bought to take on holiday.
 I wore heels and made my eyes smoky; teased my hair to look post-sex.
 Confidently, I didn’t filter – my ex boyfriend, first love, has seen me in the shower before with racoon eyes from black eyeliner.